mmerabet42/ft_lexiq/lexiq_interpreter/README.md

-# A simplistic lexiq interpreter
+# A simplified lexiq interpreter

 Let me present you a program that uses the lexiq engine.